grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 }
 ```

-The “should" word was introduced by Dan to weaken the statement
-following it and thus, to allow questioning what you are stating and ask
-yourself the question: “should it really?".
-If this causes uncertainty,
-then it is high time to talk to a domain expert and make sure you
-understand well what you need to accomplish.
-If you are not a native
-English speaker, the “should" prefix will probably have a weaker
-influence on you -- this is one of the reasons why I don't insist on you using it.
-I like
+The "should" word was introduced by Dan to weaken the statement following it and thus, to allow questioning what you are stating and ask yourself the question: "should it really?".
+If this causes uncertainty, then it is high time to talk to a domain expert and make sure you understand well what you need to accomplish.
+If you are not a native English speaker, the “should" prefix will probably have a weaker influence on you -- this is one of the reasons why I don't insist on you using it.
+I like it though[^argumentsagainstshould].
-it though.

-When inventing a name, It is important to put the main focus on what
-result or action is expected from an object.
-If you do not, you quickly
-find it troublesome.
-As an example, one of my colleagues was specifying
-a class `UserId` and wrote the following name for the Statement about
-comparison of two identifiers:
+When inventing a name, It is important to put the main focus on what result or action is expected from an object.
+If you do not, you quickly find it troublesome.
+As an example, one of my colleagues was specifying a class `UserId` and wrote the following name for the Statement about comparison of two identifiers:

 `EqualOperationShouldPassForTwoInstancesWithTheSameUserName()`.

-Note that this is not from the perspective of a single object, but
-rather from the perspective of an operation that is executed on it,
-which means that we stopped thinking in terms of object responsibilities
+Note that this is not from the perspective of a single object, but rather from the perspective of an operation that is executed on it, which means that we stopped thinking in terms of object responsibilities
-and started thinking in terms of operation correctness, which is farther
-away from our assumption that we are writing a Specification consisting
+and started thinking in terms of operation correctness, which is farther away from our assumption that we are writing a Specification consisting of Statements.
-of Statements.
 This name should be something more like:

 `ShouldReportThatItIsEqualToAnotherIdThatHasTheSameUserName()`.